 The OptiShot 2 is the cheapest full package option on the market.
 The main difference between this one and other full packages on our list is that you leverage an infrared swing pad instead of a true launch monitor.
 You’ll also receive simulation software, projector (including the mount), golf mat, and tees/practice balls.
 This golf simulator for home will cost you a little less than $4,000.

 If you have a spare room or space in your garage, you may want to seriously consider a hole golf simulator.
 Yes, it’ll be a significant investment in your game, but just think about the hours of practice and fun it can offer your friends and family.

 Shop around.
-Check out our list.
+Check out our list and other golf content.
 Find the best home golf simulator for your budget, your game, and your home.